 Handling Debts and Taxes

-• Ensure that your estate is distributed after debts and taxes have been settled
+- Ensure that your estate is distributed only after all debts and taxes have been paid

 The Purpose of a Trust